wakasstech/suboxone/README.md

 # react-simple-maps:
 React component library for creating interactive maps

-#Vite:
+# Vite:
 Next-generation frontend tooling for faster development and optimized builds

-# Component Structure
+⚡ # Component Structure
 The application uses a modular component structure:

-# Layout Components:
+ Layout Components:
 Provide the overall structure of the application
-# Page Components:
+ Page Components:
-Represent different pages or views of the application
+Represent different pages or views of the application Reusable Components:
-# Reusable Components:
 Smaller, reusable parts like buttons, forms, and cards

 # Contact